 Ensure that the monitor is powered on and that the light is on when power button is pressed.
 If there is no light, then it indicates that the monitor is not receiving power from either the power adapter or the wall outlet.

 More often than not, with this issue “computer turns on but no signal to monitor”, cable is the culprit.

 In case the video cable for the monitor is detachable, try using a different video cable to test in case the cable is faulty.

-replace the HDMI, VGA or DVI cable if you have on in spare and check again.
+Replace the HDMI, VGA or DVI cable if you have on in spare and check again.

-Learn about the cheap monitors with HDMI port.
+See More On: cheap monitors with HDMI port.

 3. Reset The Monitor